jasirfayas/Deceptive-Article-Detection/README.md

 Move those **.pkl** to the **static** folder.

-(Note: You may have to install python modules such as numpy,sklearn,etc. seperately using pip)
+(Note: You may have to install python modules such as numpy,pandas,sklearn etc. seperately using pip)

 ### Second Step